Aspen Health Strategies Group Big Ideas

 What is the Aspen Health Strategy Group?

 The Aspen Health Strategy Group is part of the Health, Medicine and Society Program at the Aspen Institute.
-Co-chaired by former US Health and Human Services Secretaries and Governors, Kathleen Sebelius and Tommy Thompson, our 24 members are senior leaders across influential sectors: health, business, media, technology and more.
+Co-chaired by former US Health and Human Services Secretary and Kansas Governor Kathleen Sebelius and former Senator and US Senate Majority Leader Bill Frist, our 20 members are senior leaders across influential sectors: health, business, media, technology and more.

-We Need Your Big Ideas on Antimicrobial Resistance
+We Need Your Big Ideas on Incarceration and Health

 Why Do We Need Your Big Ideas?

 As leaders, policymakers, health care workers, and researchers across the country confront the challenge of meeting the health needs of this large portion of society, the Aspen Health Strategy Group will bring together high-ranking, creative thinkers across sectors to join this search for answers, lessons, and action.

 A useful big idea will be specific about what should happen and who should do it.
 It will provide a rationale for the action and describe what would happen if it were implemented.
 Source documents, background research and cost estimates are optional, but they will help make your case.

 They should be “big” – as in meaningful and bold – and “ideas” as in reflecting thought and not just an exhortation that someone do something they should be doing already.
 Ideas will be judged on creativity, feasibility and the completeness of details around rationale and potential consequences.
 You can view samples of big ideas here.